ningacoding/klazify/readme.md

 ## Klazify is a React Native Style Sheet utility

 Klazify re-use styles just like CSS classes, highly inspired in bootstrap, but with the React Native limitations/features.
-It gives a professional and consistent look and feel, it also can improve the timeand the way you develop with React Native.
+It gives a professional and consistent look and feel, it also can improve the time and the way you develop with React Native.

 Klazify loads all the Style Sheets from classes at the App startup and never more you StyleSheet.create() again, improving performance at runtime.